alexfernandez/loadtest/README.md

 The URL can be "http://" or "https://".
 Set the max number of requests with -n, and the desired level of concurrency with the -c parameter.

-Single-dash parameters (e.g. -n) are designed to be compatible with Apache's ab. http://httpd.apache.org/docs/2.2/programs/ab.html
+Single-dash parameters (e.g. -n) are designed to be compatible with Apache ab. http://httpd.apache.org/docs/2.2/programs/ab.html

 To get online help, run loadtest without parameters:

     $ loadtest

-### Advanced Usage
+### Regular Usage

-Add your own values for requests and concurrency:

-    $ loadtest [-n requests] [-c concurrency] ...

-The following parameters are available.
+The following parameters are compatible with Apache ab.
-Parameters that start with a single dash '-' are compatible with Apache ab, those that start with a double dash '--' are not.

 #### -n requests